Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap: Spin correlations

-The same analysis is carried out systematically for all our datasets, allowing us to extract the spin correlation length as a function of temperature and doping, as depicted in \figref{fig:fig3}e.
-There, each point corresponds to a single dataset, and a Delaunay triangulation is performed to pave the $(\delta, T)$ space: the colour of each triangle is given by the average value of $\xi$ over all three of its vertices.
-As expected from the symmetry of the Fermi-Hubbard model, the correlation length appears symmetric with respect to half-filling, \emph{i.e.} hole doping ($\delta < 0$) and doublon-doping ($\delta > 0$) have identical effects on the correlation length.
-We clearly observe an increase in the spin correlation length as doping levels get closer to half-filling and the temperature is reduced.
+We extract the peak structure factor $\Spp \equiv \mathcal{S}(\bm{q} = \qafm)$ for each dataset, and give the results in \figref{fig:fig3}c.
+There, each point corresponds to a single dataset, and a Delaunay triangulation is performed to pave the $(\delta, T)$ space: the colour of each triangle is given by the average value of $\Spp$ over all three of its vertices.
+As expected from the particle-hole symmetry of the Fermi-Hubbard model on a bipartite lattice \cite{arovas:2022, note:symmetry}, the peak structure factor appears symmetric with respect to half-filling, \emph{i.e.} hole doping ($\delta < 0$) and doublon doping ($\delta > 0$) have identical effects on the spin correlations.
+We clearly observe an increase of $\Spp$ as dopings get closer to half-filling and the temperature is reduced.

-The temperature dependence of the measured correlation length is found to be well described by an exponential form:
+The temperature dependence of the measured peak structure factor is found to be well described by an exponential form:

-with $\Delta(\delta)$ a doping-dependent energy scale.
-Such an exponential dependence is indeed expected when the ground-state of a 2D quantum system displays long-range spin ordering, in which case the scale $\Delta$ identifies with the spin stiffness $2\pi\rho_s$ \cite{chakravarty:1989}.
-Given the range of temperatures accessible to our experiments, we cannot ascertain that the exponential fit persists down to low-$T$ and thus whether the ground-state displays long-range spin order; $\Delta(\delta)$ should be viewed as an empirically defined spin stiffness whose doping-dependence is determined from experiments.
-Expression (\ref{eq:weak_coupling}) describes how a reduction in AFM order through doping can be compensated for by further cooling the system.
+with $\scaling(\delta)$ a doping-dependent temperature scale.
+This form is motivated by the relation $\Spp \sim \xi^{2}$ between the peak structure factor and the spin correlation length $\xi$, as given by the Ornstein-Zernike form \cite{schafer:2021}.
+The exponential dependence for $\xi$ is indeed expected when the ground-state of a 2D quantum system displays long-range spin ordering, in which case the scale $\scaling$ identifies with the spin stiffness $2\pi\rho_s$ \cite{chakravarty:1989}.
+Given the range of temperatures accessible to our experiments (see \figref{fig:fig1}c), we cannot ascertain that the exponential fit persists down to low-$T$ and thus whether the ground-state displays long-range spin order; $\scaling(\delta)$ should be viewed as an empirically defined spin stiffness whose doping-dependence is determined from experiments.
+In essence, expression (\ref{eq:weak_coupling}) describes how a reduction in AFM order through doping can be compensated for by further cooling the system.